This guide will show you how to return to running after injury as soon as possible!

 (Here are 8 good exercises to do when you are injured)

-At this point, Sally should have sought professional advice from a running specialist physiotherapist to have her injury properly diagnosed and a treatment and rehabilitation plan created to ensure she recovered properly.
+At this point, Sally should have sought professional advice from a running specialist physiotherapist to have her injury properly diagnosed.

 After three weeks of rest, Sally’s knee felt quite good again with no pain at all during the day.

 So, without any formal guidance, she decided to give it an “easy test” with a 5km run.
-The 5km run went really well, the endorphins came rushing back in, along with a sense of wellbeing and satisfaction that she was on the comeback path.
+The 5km run went really well, the endorphins came rushing back in, along with a sense of wellbeing.

 BUT – the next day she headed out for an 8km run (because the 5km was easy) and the knife came back to meet her after only 3km.
 She walks home feeling completely dejected.